britianoates/react-interview-challenge/wrap-up.md

 ## Questions

 ### What issues, if any, did you find with the existing code?
+Added several more test records for some edge cases, making sure credit didnt have side effects I couldn't predict.
+Something like balances not divisible by 5 seems out of scope, but I prefered to test it than risk it.

 ### What issues, if any, did you find with the request to add functionality?